drpetersonfernandes/SimpleLauncher/SimpleLauncher/tools/CHDMounter/README.md

 ### File System Parsing

-CHDMounter uses the [VideoGameFileSystemParser](https://github.com/drpetersonfernandes/VideoGameFileSystemParser) library (v1.0.0) to parse various console file systems from raw 2048-byte sectors and reconstruct directory trees.
+CHDMounter uses the [VideoGameFileSystemParser](https://github.com/drpetersonfernandes/VideoGameFileSystemParser) library (v1.1.0, vendored into this solution as the `VideoGameFileSystemParser` project) to parse various console file systems from raw sectors and reconstruct directory trees.
+The console alias registry lives in the library and is the single source of truth for console selection.

 Supported file systems include ISO 9660 (with Joliet/Rock Ridge), XDVDFS (Xbox), OperaFS (3DO), CD-i Green Book, UDF, and HFS/HFS+.